-Carleton University is establishing the Canadian Accessibility Network (CAN) to lead a national partnership in advancing accessibility for persons with disabilities through Research, Design and Innovation, Education and Training, Policy, Employment, and Community Engagement.
+The Canadian Accessibility Network (CAN), under the leadership of the READ Initiative at Carleton University, is a national collaboration to advance accessibility for persons with disabilities through Research, Design and Innovation, Education and Training, Policy, Employment, and Community Engagement.

-Accessibility is one of the key strategic goals for Carleton University in our Strategic Integrated Plan.
-It is a priority for many other postsecondary institutions, community partners, provincial jurisdictions, and, with the passing of the Accessible Canada Act, the Federal Government.
-The number of Canadians identifying with a disability is increasing due to a more inclusive representation of different disabilities including nonvisible categories, and the progress in our society toward greater understanding and reduced stigma to self-disclose.
+Accessibility is a national priority legislated by the Accessible Canada Act.
+It is also one of the key strategic goals for Carleton University and for many other Canadian organizations and stakeholders.
+The number of Canadians identifying with a disability is increasing due to a more inclusive representation of different disabilities including non-visible categories, and the progress in our society toward greater understanding and reduced stigma to self-disclose.
 At all age levels, persons with disabilities benefit from advances in accessibility of built environments, products, and services, including our aging population.
 This is an opportune time to mobilize the many potential partners dedicated to issues of accessibility across Canada and build on the momentum of the Accessible Canada Act to create the Canadian Accessibility Network.

 “Carleton has a culture of accessibility”